GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 The wavefront sensor is attached to a 3-axis positioner, so it can be placed to pick-off a guide star at any position in the optical field of view (2.0 arcmin).

 The optical design of the wavefront sensor is divided in two stages.
-The first stage, a collimator-camera achromatic lenses relay, is employed to place an ADC at a pupil image, not to produce significant chromatic effects at the lenslet array plane.
-This first stage includes also (within the collimated beam) a filter wheel and a pupil positioner consisting on a plane parallel plate mounted on a commercial tip-tilt mount.
-The second stage is a collimator consisting in two doublets that conjugates the pupil plane onto the lenslet arrays.
+The first stage, a collimator-camera achromatic lenses relay, is employed to place an ADC at a pupil image, to prevent significant chromatic effects at the lenslet array plane.
+This first stage includes also (within the collimated beam) a filter wheel and a pupil positioner consisting of a plane parallel plate mounted on a commercial tip-tilt mount.
+The second stage is a collimator consisting of two doublets that conjugates the pupil plane onto the lenslet arrays.
 A wheel hosting both 2x2 and 20x20 lenslet arrays, allows the selection of the pupil sampling for both WS modes, keeping the focal plane at the detector plane.
 Additionally, at the WFS entrance there is an aperture wheel and a LED for calibration purposes.
 Finally, two fold mirrors are used to compact the system in a “Z” shape.

 The wavefront sensor camera is an OCAM2 with an e2v CCD220 detector, a frame-transfer 8-output back-illuminated sensor using EMCCD technology.
 It has 240x240 24 micron pixels and a readout speed of 1500 frames per second.
 The image scale on the camera is 0.35 “/px, giving a usable field of view of 3.5”x3.5” in each lenslet.

 The purpose of the calibration system is to provide a set of illumination sources to introduce light in the adaptive optics system for calibration.
 The calibration system is situated before the optical derotator and it consists of two units: the telescope simulator (GTCSim) and the focal plane calibration unit.